linagora/twake-calendar-side-service/docs/apis/openpaasApi.md

    - `hideDeclinedEvents`
  - `calendar`
    - `alarmEmails`: allows the user to disable alarm emails.
+   - `displayWeekNumbers`: Should the front display week numbers?
+Defaults to true.
  - `linagora.esn.videoconference`
    - `jitsiInstanceUrl`: URL of the jitsi server.
 Advertised from configuration
    - `openPaasVideoconferenceAppUrl`: legacy.
 Points to the jisi url.